-The overarching goals of the Residential Communities are based on building communities with other DIS students, as well as challenging yourself to engage locally – as you will have to work extra hard to meet Swedes and get a feel for the culture.
+In Residential Communities you’ll build a community exclusively with fellow DIS students, who share similar hobbies with you – while also challenging yourself to engage locally throughout the semester – since you’ll have to work extra hard to meet locals and get the feel for the local culture.

-Residential Communities can be structured differently, housing a varying number of students.
-The Communities are co-ed residences.
+Residential Communities can be structured differently in dorm-style buildings or apartments, housing a varying number of students.
+All communities are co-ed residences, which means you will share bathroom facilities with a diverse group of students.

 Residential Community Highlights

-- Exploring cultural differences among fellow DIS students, as you will live exclusively with DIS students
+- Experience cultural differences among fellow DIS students, as you build a community with the students in your apartment

 This housing option is right for you if, you are willing to:

-- Social, self-reliant, and want to contribute to a healthy living community
+- Be social, self-reliant, and want to contribute to a healthy living community